 Just email me with a time you can make.

 Phone: +44 (0)24 76523422 (internal extension 23422)

-Over the past century, Mexicans have endured a revolutionary civil war, two religious uprisings, a vicious Cold War counter-insurgency, nearly fifty years of authoritarian government, countless devaluations, and nearly a decade of violent confrontations between drug cartels.
+Over the two past centuries, Mexicans have endured a an independence movement, dozens of foreign invasions (mostly but not exclusively by the United States) revolutionary civil war, four major (and countless minor) religious uprisings, a vicious Cold War counter-insurgency, nearly fifty years of authoritarian government, countless devaluations, and nearly a decade of violent confrontations between drug cartels.
 Yet Mexicans have also experienced far-reaching social reforms, unparalleled levels of economic growth, rapid rates of industrialization and urbanization, and seventy years of relative political stability.
+They also elected an indigenous president of Mexico in 1858.
 This module seeks to understand these contradictions and the ways in which they have affected Mexicans’ everyday lives.

-Students will be asked to examine at a range of subjects including the ideologies of revolutionary leaders, like Emiliano Zapata, Pancho Villa, and Subcomandante Marcos; the politics of the world’s longest running one party state; the long struggle for indigenous rights; the experiences of Mexico’s urban poor; and the machinations of the country’s cartels.
+Students will be asked to examine at a range of subjects including the Spanish and U.S. imperialism; Catholic belief systems; ideologies of revolutionary leaders, like Emiliano Zapata, Pancho Villa, and Subcomandante Marcos; the politics of the world’s longest running one party state; the long struggle for indigenous rights; the experiences of Mexico’s urban poor; and the machinations of the country’s cartels.

 A note on emailing: We will try to respond to e-mails in as timely a fashion as possible within normal working hours (i.e. 9-5.30 Monday to Friday).
 Please add 'AM219' to the start of your subject line so that we can spot course-related e-mails.
 Those that do not contain this often go into my junk mail.
 Please also understand that we often cannot give an instant reply.